awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 ls $SINKS*
 ```

 The Amazon CloudWatch Logs agent outputs logs to `/var/log/awslogs.log`\.
-If you don't see logs for your appliance in CloudWatch Logs, check this file for errors\.
+If you don't see logs for your developer kit in CloudWatch Logs, check this file for errors\.

 **Example get\-cwl\-log\.sh \(requires sudo\) – Show CloudWatch Logs agent log**